BigPolarBear1/Factorization_new/README.md

 Maybe this had to happen.

 Oh well... what does it even matter.
 I think if msft hadn't fired my manager, then maybe, there was a chance, this would have had another outcome.. but they fired the best manager in the world, so now I'm firing the world, haha.

+Great, someone reported this repo to github.
+Fucking stalkers mad.
+For years these stalkers been reporting me everywhere to get me banned.
+Fucking clowns.
+Cry more fucking stalkers.
+Anyway, took a day off yesterday.. time to get things ready for release now.